Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Dataset and Data Preprocessing

 \section{Dataset and Data Preprocessing}

 In this study, we used two datasets to train and evaluate the performance of the FVGN model.
-The first dataset is the cylinder flow dataset from \cite{pfaff2020learning}.
+The first dataset is the CYLINDERFLOW dataset from \cite{pfaff2020learning}.
 This dataset consists of 1,000 cases, each containing 600 time steps of solver results.
-The dataset features only a single geometry type - a cylinder - but includes various Reynolds numbers, cylinder sizes, and cylinder positions.
-The Reynolds number range for the training set is \{10, 250\}.
-Consequently, this dataset includes both laminar flow cases and cases with Karman vortex streets, with a ratio of approximately 3:2.
-Further details can be found in the first row of Table \ref{tab: dataset comparison}.
+The dataset features only a single geometry type - a cylinder but includes various Reynolds numbers, cylinder sizes, and cylinder positions.
+The Reynolds number range for the training set is \{10, 230\}.
+Consequently, this dataset includes both steady-state cases and unsteady cases, with a ratio of approximately 3:2.
+And the dataset's initial moment at time $t=0$ is the result of the solver performing only the initial calculation of the flow field.
+Further details can be found in the first row of Tab.\ref{tab: dataset comparison}.

-Additionally, we introduced another mixed dataset.
-Like the first dataset, the mixed dataset also consists of 1,000 cases, each containing 600 time steps of solver results.
-However, the mixed dataset includes not only cylindrical geometries but also airfoil and square cylinder geometries, with a ratio of approximately 8:1:1.
-The airfoil cases also feature different angles of attack, ranging from <-30\degree, 30\degree> and with the only shape of NACA0012.
-We incorporated a small number of square cylinder and airfoil cases to expose the model to boundary layer mesh under different geometries, as illustrated in Figure .\ref{mesh_boundary}.
-This approach aims to prevent model divergence when encountering mesh with varying degrees of density changes.
-The Reynolds number range of the mixed dataset is between 50 and 1,300, with an average cell count between <6,500, 8,000> for the cases.
+Additionally, we introduced another HYRBRIDFLOW dataset.
+Like the first dataset, the HYRBRIDFLOW dataset also consists of 1,000 cases, each containing 600 time steps of solver results.
+While creating this dataset, we exported the results from time steps [15,614] using the solver to form the dataset.
+Essentially, cases at the $15th$ time step in the HYBRIDFLOW dataset are at a critical state just before the flow becomes unstable.
+The HYRBRIDFLOW dataset includes not only cylindrical geometries but also airfoils and rectangular geometries, with a ratio of approximately 8:1:1.
+The airfoil cases also feature different angles of attack, ranging from <$-30^\circ, 30^\circ$> and with only shape of NACA0012.

+The Reynolds number range of the HYRBRIDFLOW dataset is between 200 and 1,000, with an average cell count between <6,000, 8,000> for the cases.
 This dataset, compared to the previous cylindrical flow dataset, has a significantly broader Reynolds number range and increased mesh density, thus posing greater learning challenges for the model.
-We expect the FVGN to achieve better performance on the mixed dataset while maintaining a consistent total number of learnable parameters with MeshGraphnet.
-Specific details about the mixed dataset can be found in the second row of Table \ref{tab: dataset comparison}.
+We expect the FVGN to achieve better performance on the HYRBRIDFLOW dataset while maintaining a consistent total number of learnable parameters with MeshGraphNets.
+Specific details about the HYRBRIDFLOW dataset can be found in the second row of Tab.\ref{tab: dataset comparison}.